 Figure 3: Text alignment within table cells when text direction is horizontal

-Do note that the way these buttons affect the text alignment (horizontal or vertical) depends upon the Direction attribute applied to the text -- that's something we discuss next.
+Do note that the way these buttons affect the text alignment (horizontal or vertical) depends upon the Direction attribute applied to the text, and that's something we discuss next.

 Figure 4: Text direction drop-down list